bneg/SeaGL/Resources.md

 Curated list of resources for the "Protecting Privacy, Security, and Anonymity with Linux and Open Source Tools" presentation.
 Not exhaustive, just a really good head start.

-SeaGL Presentation, [download](https://db.tt/VTRezAPp) LibreOffice .odt format
+Presentation, [download](https://db.tt/VTRezAPp) LibreOffice .odt format
 ...or [download](https://db.tt/2cxaG8QK) .pdf format

 # Resources: